News and Upcoming Events

 Kanishka '18 Awarded First Place by Purdue Polytechnic Institute

 During the 2018 Undergraduate Research Conference, Misra Kanishka’s research poster was awarded first place by the Purdue Polytechnic Institute.

 Kanishka ’18 recently graduated from the Purdue Polytechnic Institute with a degree in aeronautical engineering technology.
 His research focused on building a statistical model that uses Internet conversations involving sexual predators to predict the likelihood of the predator physically meeting the victim.
 Kanishka’s hope is that his research can be used as a mechanism to prioritize certain cases for law enforcement and save the lives of young, naïve teenagers.

 Julia Rayz, an associate professor in the Polytechnic Institute, served as Kanishka’s research mentor throughout the year.
-Kanishka and Dr. Rayz worked together to collect data from a repository of online chats involving a sexual predator and a decoy, an adult pretending to be a minor, and designed a proper validating scheme to ensure that their model was generalizable.
+Kanishka and Dr. Rayz worked together to collect data from a repository of online chats involving a sexual predator and a decoy, an adult pretending to be a

 “Undergraduate research has given me a taste of what graduate school could be like,” said Kanishka.
 “Performing research during your undergraduate career gives students the opportunity to dive deep into something that they’re interested in.
 It’s an experience that no class can provide.”

 While participating in the Undergraduate Research Conference, Kanishka was given the opportunity to present his own research and interact with and learn from several other undergraduate researchers.
 “It was one of the most defining moments of my senior year,” said Kanishka.